aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/page-manipulation/remove-page-from-xps-document/_index.md

 ---
-title: Remove Page from XPS Document with Aspose.Page for .NET
+title: Delete a Page from an XPS Document Using Aspose.Page for .NET
-linktitle: Remove Page from XPS Document
+linktitle: Delete Page from XPS Document
 second_title: Aspose.Page .NET API
 description: Learn how to **remove page xps** documents and **delete page at index** using Aspose.Page for .NET – a complete step‑by‑step guide with prerequisites, code samples, and FAQs.
 weight: 12